Chelsea agree British record £106m Fernandez deal

 He scored once during the World Cup, netting Argentina's second goal in their 2-0 group-stage win over Mexico.

-Chelsea have signed Noni Madueke, Mykhailo Mudryk, David Datro Fofana, Andrey Santos, Benoit Badiashile and Malo Gusto on permanent deals in January, while they have also brought in Joao Felix on loan from Atletico Madrid.
+Chelsea have signed Noni Madueke, Mykhailo Mudryk, David Datro Fofana, Andrey Santos, Benoit Badiashile and Malo Gusto on permanent deals in January.

+They have also brought in Joao Felix on loan from Atletico Madrid.

+The Blues are 10th in the Premier League, 10 points adrift of the competition's Champions League places after 20 matches.

 - Head to our transfers page for all the latest done deals